Builder Pane

 Click Create to create the Skeleton.
 Once the Skeleton model has been defined, confirm all Skeleton segments and assigned markers are located at expected locations.
 If any of the Skeleton segments seem to be misaligned, delete and create the Skeleton again after adjusting the marker placements and the calibration pose.

-Skeleton recalibration does not work with Skeleton templates with added markers.
+Skeleton recalibration does not work with Skeleton templates that include additional markers.

 Once the asset is created, use the Training function so Motive can learn the object's full range of motion and how it moves through 3D space.
 Click Train from Take then playback the .tak file created in step 2 of the asset creation.
 Use the Clear button to remove the asset's existing training.